 Investing in land-based closed containment farms will create new jobs and protect wild salmon.
 And British Columbia is uniquely positioned to lead future-proofing of the aquaculture industry through a transition to closed containment facilities.
 We have a highly skilled labour force, the necessary support infrastructure, abundant and accessible supplies of fresh and salt water, reasonable land values in the Comox-Strathcona region, and close proximity to markets and transportation infrastructure.

 In fact, the forces of change mean the status quo isn’t even an option.
-Investors are willing to fund land-based salmon aquaculture because it’s well-suited to present and future market needs:
+Investors are willing to fund closed containment salmon aquaculture because it’s well-suited to present and future market needs:

-- Global demand is increasing rapidly while ocean-based global aquaculture is reaching limits and cannot keep up.
+- Global demand is increasing rapidly while open ocean global aquaculture is reaching limits and cannot keep up.

-- Land-based salmon farming solves all the environmental impact problems caused by current open net-pen farming.
+- Closed containment salmon farming solves the environmental impact problems caused by current open ocean farming.

-The ‘Namgis First Nation was one of the first to recognize the facts and set out to test the feasibility of land-based farming as a sustainable alternative.
-They launched Kuterra – a pilot scale venture to grow Atlantic salmon on land – and they have been successfully growing and selling quality salmon at a premium market price for over three years.
+The ‘Namgis First Nation was one of the first to recognize the facts and set out to test the feasibility of closed containment farming as a sustainable alternative.
+They launched Kuterra – a pilot scale venture to grow Atlantic salmon on land – and they have been successfully growing and selling quality salmon at a premium market price for more than five years.